 To assess both of these forex brokers, we will begin with cost.
 Comparing two fx brokers on cost is not easy.
 First, not every broker publicizes their average spreads.
 And, for the brokers that do publish their data, the formulas used to calculate average spreads can vary.
 Furthermore, the currency pair you are trading can impact cost, as well as the execution policies of the broker.
 Dealing desk or no dealing desk?
 The list goes on and on.
 To make comparing cost easy, we have a star rating that takes everything into account.
 Saxo Bank is a better option with a 4.50 star rating over Plus500's 4.00 star rating.

-Cost aside, we can now turn our focus to regulation alongside currency availability.
-For regulation, it's very important to select a broker you can trust with your money.
-Plus500 alongside Saxo Bank are regulated in a major hub.
+Next to commissions and fees, regulation and currency availability are important to take into consideration.
+You want to trust and have confidence the forex broker you choose.
+Both Plus500 and Saxo Bank are regulated in a major hub.
 Plus500 is a publicly traded company while Saxo Bank is not.
-How many currency pairs are available to trade?
+And, when it comes to total currency pairs available to trade, a quick comparison is helpful.
 Saxo Bank boasts an offering of 182 different currency pairs compared to Plus500's 60 available pairs.